 Online job portals can be a valuable resource for finding entry-level medical writing jobs.
 Here are some tips for leveraging online job portals:

-- Search for job postings using specific keywords like “entry-level medical writer” or “medical writing job.”
+- Search for job postings using keywords like “entry-level medical writer” or “medical writing job.”

-- Receive notifications when new job postings match your search criteria by setting up job alerts.
+- Set up job alerts when new job postings match your search criteria.

-- Use platforms like LinkedIn, Indeed, and Glassdoor to search for job openings and apply directly.
+- Use LinkedIn, Indeed, and Glassdoor to search for job openings and apply directly.

 - Connect with professionals in your industry through online platforms to learn about job opportunities before they’re posted.